Stalled US-Iran Peace Talks Disrupt Hormuz Shipping and Impact Oil Markets

 Key Facts

-- Analysts describe the current US-Iran situation as a stalemate with neither side making concessions.
+- Analysts describe the current situation as a 'no war, no peace' stalemate, with both sides waiting out the other.

 What Happened